Giant gravitons in twisted holography: Correlation functions of determinants and traces

 \section{Correlation functions of determinants and traces}

 In this section we consider correlation functions which include both a collection of (sub)determinant operators and a collection of single-trace operators.
-In the large $N$ expansion, these correlation functions will be controlled by the same large $N$ saddles as we found for the correlation function of sub-determinant operators: the single trace insertions can at most produce some polynomial in $N$, which cannot compete with the exponentials associated to the determinants.
+In the large $N$ expansion, these correlation functions will be controlled by the same large $N$ saddles as we found for the correlation function of subdeterminant operators: the single-trace insertions can at most produce some polynomial in $N$, which cannot compete with the exponentials associated to the determinants.

 We would like to show how the expansion around each large $N$ saddle takes the form of a standard 't Hooft expansion.
 We will begin by a small exercise in normal ordering which will facilitate the analysis.
 Consider the combination of all (sub)determinants which will appear in the correlation function, express it in a fermionic presentation and normal-order it with respect to the $Z$ contractions: